 Each of us uses informal personality assessments to make decisions about other people – and we have done this our entire lives.
-Yes, clinical psychologists receive training in how to conduct formal personality assessments using questionnaires, projective tests, interviews, and even psychophysiological assessments.
+Yes, clinical psychologists receive training in conducting formal personality assessments using questionnaires, projective tests, interviews, and even psychophysiological reviews.
 They learn how to write long, detailed reports to be read and used by other mental health professionals in making decisions related to treatment or court decisions.
 But it doesn’t take a Ph.D. in psychology to conduct informal personality assessments.
-Most of us do this not just frequently, but constantly – and not for frivolous purposes either.
+Most of us do this not just frequently but constantly – and not for frivolous purposes either.

 What do I mean by this?

-What I mean is that inherent in every single interaction we have with other people we are assessing them, evaluating them, forming ideas and hypotheses about them.
+I mean that inherent in every interaction we have with other people, we are assessing them, evaluating them, forming ideas and hypotheses about them.
 We observe behaviors, physical appearance, and body language; we hear words and tone of voice; we notice reactions elicited from other people.
 None of us took a childhood course in how to do this – and yet, we’ve been doing it ever since.
 We rely on our instincts and lessons learned through experience.

-Our ability to read others is certainly fallible, but it is our best immediate tool for making decisions about others.
+Our ability to read others is undoubtedly fallible, but it is our best primary tool for making decisions about others.
 We use our informal personality assessments to guide our choices regarding friends, work colleagues, lovers, roommates, and business collaborators, as well as the people we hire to provide services such as medical, dental, lawn care, house repair, etc.

 You’ve been doing this your entire life.

 Okay, so even if everything you’ve just read so far is correct mainly – so what?
 What difference does “experience” by itself have to do with anything?
 I’ve been singing poorly my entire life (when I’m alone in my truck, the shower, or doing house chores).
 I have lots of experience with singing, but experience alone doesn’t mean I am good at it.
 I’ve never received singing lessons or expert-level feedback.